View James Smith's Obituary on RuidosoNews.com and share memories

 James Smith

-Ruidoso, NM - The Reverend Doctor James M. Smith died at home on Tuesday, February 11, 2020.
-Born in Joplin, Missouri, on February 29, 1944 to James Manley and Alice L. Magoon Smith, he graduated from College High School in Pittsburgh, Kansas and received his Bachelor of Arts degree from Phillips University in 1966.
-Jim received his Master of Divinity from Brite Divinity School at Texas Christian University in 1969 and earned his Doctorate in Theology from San Francisco Theological Seminary.
+Ruidoso - The Reverend Doctor James M. Smith died at home on Tuesday, February 11, 2020.

+He was born in Joplin, Missouri on February 29, 1944 to James Manley and Alice L. (Magoon) Smith.
+Jim graduated from College High School in Pittsburg, KS and received his Bachelor of Arts degree from Phillips University in 1966.
+He received his Master of Divinity from Brite Divinity School at Texas Christian University in 1969.
+He went on to earn his Doctorate in Theology from the San Francisco Theological Seminary.

-Rev. Dr. Smith served churches in Texas, Kansas, Oklahoma, and New Mexico.
-He retired as the Senior Pastor at First Christian Church of Ruidoso, New Mexico, in 2009.
+Dr. Smith served churches in Texas, Kansas, Oklahoma and New Mexico, and retired as the Senior Pastor at First Christian Church, Ruidoso, New Mexico in 2009.
+He also served on the Regional staff of the Kansas Region and as the Area Minister and President of the Tres Rios Area of the Christian Church in the Southwest.

-Jim is survived by his loving wife of 54 years, Sandra Sloan Smith, and his children, Jack Johnston of San Patricio, NM; James M. Smith III (Sandra) of McAllen, TX, and Meredith Shaputis (Shawn) of Antioch, IL.
-His loving arms also surrounded his grandchildren: Aubrey Johnston, Karissa Hagen, Kelsey Fliginger (Daryc), Jesse and Jordan Solis, Analyssa Smith, Taylor, Ryan, Jada, and Shawn Michael Shaputis, and great grandson Mason Hagen and many nieces and nephews.

-An avid reader of both fiction and nonfiction books, he spent many a late, night reading under to stars on the back porch while enjoying a fine cigar.
-Best of all, though, Jim enjoyed camping with his family and backpacking with church youth groups, introducing them to God's great outdoors; the beauty of New Mexico.
-Yet unknown to most, was his drive for Christian mercy and social justice.

-Having both formed and served multiple organizations for spiritually lost juveniles; homeless adults; and preyed upon working mothers, He was responsible for the founding of First Christian Church's Child Development Center to meet the need of affordable high, quality childcare.
-In short, where he saw a need, he found a solution.
+Jim and his wife, Sandy, married in 1965 and have 3 adult children.
+Jack Johnston, the couple's eldest son, resides in San Patricio, NM.
+Jack has a daughter, Aubrey, who resides in San Diego, CA. James M. Smith, III is their middle child, and he resides in McAllen, TX with his wife, Sandra, and their children Jesse, Jordan, and Analyssa.
+James also has two adult daughters: Karissa Hagen, who lives in Oklahoma City, OK with the Smith's great-grandson Mason, and Kelsey Fliginger, who lives in Rapid City, SD with her husband Daryc.
+The Smith's daughter, Meredith Shaputis, lives in Antioch, IL with her husband Shawn and four children: Taylor, Ryan, Jada, and Shawn Michael.

+Jim was a beloved and well known member of the Ruidoso community.
+His presence will be missed.

+Donations to First Christian Church, Ruidoso, NM in honor of Dr. Smith will be welcome.

-Services will be held at First Christian Church, in Ruidoso on Saturday, February 22, 2020 at 4:00 P.M.
+Funeral service for Jim will be Saturday, February 22, 2020 at 4:00 P.M. in First Christian Church in Ruidoso.